The most readily observable consequence

 a human machine that “inputs” fed information

-whatever it has been fed.
+whatever has been programmed.

-Have the Humility to Learn.
+the Humility to Learn;

-And the Diligence to make the effort.
+and the Diligence to make an effort.

 I remember a time when human beings

 and actually Think – without needing to “look it up”.